 “At the birth of our planet, the most beautiful encounter between land & sea happened on the coast of Montenegro” – Lord Byron

-While tourists are still embracing Croatia as one of the hottest travel destinations of the moment, especially as she basks in the afterglow of her Game of Thrones fame, some are looking for a new and slightly less tourist-dense experience along this incredible stretch of the Adriatic.
+Sure, tourists are still embracing Croatia as one of the hottest travel destinations of the moment.
+Especially as she basks in the afterglow of her Game of Thrones fame.
+However, some are looking for a new and slightly less tourist-dense experience along this incredible stretch of the Adriatic.

 The Bay of Kotor

 More commonly known as Boka Bay, the star of the show is one of the most awe-inspiring natural spectres we have had the pleasure to witness.
 Whether you drive its perimeter or sail the length of this fjord-like bay, you will be hard-pressed not to mutter the word “beautiful” at least twice.